 The Greater Charlotte Consortium (the “Consortium, GCC“) is created and maintained by the participating institutions to expand the course options available to undergraduate degree-seeking students who are enrolled at the participating institutions.

-- Be currently enrolled in either Fall or Spring semesters as a full-time undergraduate in a degree-seeking program at one of the member institutions.
+- Be currently enrolled in either Fall or Spring semesters as a full-time undergraduate in Good Academic Standing in a degree-seeking program at one of the member institutions.
 A student may not enroll in courses offered in summer sessions.

 - Maintain full time enrollment status (in addition to the Consortium courses) at the Home institution to take advantage of the fee waiver at the Host institution.